ncmiller/lets_make_a_synth/part2_oscillators/README.md

 "buzzy" sound.

 Let's change the sine wave to a square wave.
-In our audio callback, we can disable the sine wave code and replace it with our square wave function.
+In our audio callback, we can disable the sine wave code and replace it with square wave code.

 ```c
     while (len > 0) {